v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 22. This opens an InPrivate browsing session.
 Maximize the InPrivate browser window and then enter the following URL in the address bar: **https://outlook.office365.com/mail/inbox**
 23. In the **Sign in** window, enter your fellow student’s MOD Administrator email address of **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is your fellow student’s tenant prefix that was assigned to you by your instructor).
 In the **Enter password** window, enter your fellow student's tenant email password and select **Sign in**.
 24. In the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes**.
 25. This will open your fellow student’s MOD Administrator’s Inbox in Outlook.
-In the Inbox you should see an email from **Holly Dickson <no-reply@sharepointonline.com>**.
-Open the email. <br/>
+In the Inbox you should see an email from **SharePoint Online <no-reply@sharepointonline.com>**.
+The title of the email is **Holly Dickson wants to share IT Services**.
+Open the email message. <br/>

     **Note:** If the email doesn't appear in the MOD Administrator's Inbox, check the **Junk Email** folder.
 If the message appears there, drag and drop it into the Inbox and then open the email.
 26. In the email, it will display **Go To IT Services**.
 The **IT Services** portion of this message is hyperlinked.
 Select **IT Services**.